RoelZ/Vue-Mastery-Vue-3/README.md

 #### 3. Set up automatic builds and deploys with GitHub?
 When choosing `Yes` the CLI will start a browser which will ask you to connect Firebase to your Github account.

-**For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository)**
+- **For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository)**
 After you'll be asked to state which repository should include a workflow.
 This will be our repo you forked, so normally `{your-github-username}/Vue-Mastery-Vue-3` if you haven't changed the project's name.

-**Set up the workflow to run a build script before every deploy?**
+- **Set up the workflow to run a build script before every deploy?**
 Since we want to use an automatic deploy, it should have the latest files of our project.
 So by adding `npm run build` to this workflow and Firebase uses the `dist` folder to deploy it to the hosting, we'll get the very latest version of our project.

   So press `y` and Firebase will ask what script should run.
 The default `npm ci` (which means clean install) and `npm run build` should suffice for this project, so press `<enter>`

-**Set up automatic deployment to your site's live channel when a PR is merged?**
+- **Set up automatic deployment to your site's live channel when a PR is merged?**
 With this option, Firebase deployment will be triggered from Github, when you push your latest code into a new Pull Request (PR) and merge this to a branch of your choice.

    Press `y`

-**What is the name of the GitHub branch associated with your site's live channel?**
+- **What is the name of the GitHub branch associated with your site's live channel?**
 And here you state which branch you'll be using for merging your PR.
 This will be the `master` branch in our case.

+**Congratulations!**
-**Congratulations!** You've just completed all the steps that are necessary for an automated deployment!
+You've just completed all the steps that are necessary for an automated deployment!
 Now we're going to check if it actually works.

-### From local coding to updating your live environment
+## From development to live environment

 As you may have noticed, after finishing the previous steps, Firebase created four new files in your codebase.

 ![Firebase project files](https://firebasestorage.googleapis.com/v0/b/gotvotes-71a47.appspot.com/o/images%2FL7%2Ffirebase-files.png?alt=media&token=27029d63-63bc-475e-840d-85be59906226)

 These files contain all the information Github will need to setup an Action.

+### Github
 Now commit these files and push it to your repository.
 As soon as you've pushed your files, be sure to check your new commit in Github.
 It will show an orange icon in front of the latest commit.